coderefinery/manuals/lesson-editor.md

 ## Qualifications

+Don't take these qualifications too seriously.
+Basically, we'd like whoever has the most experience with the lesson and who can give long-term advice.
+If we don't have anyone available with a lot of lesson experience, that just means we'll have more rapid evolution.
+Lessons need that sometimes.

 * Ideally, has taught the lesson a few times so understands the flow and what usually goes right and wrong.
 Also ideally they've taught a few other lessons for a broader perspective.